CITY OF UPLAND – COVID TESTING OPPORTUNITIES – Click Here

 The Upland Animal Shelter will remain closed to the public until further notice.
 Staff will be available by appointment only for animal adoption, surrender, return to owner, etc. Please visit www.friendsofuplandanimalshelter.org for more information.
 Saturday pet vaccination clinics are open.
 Staff and visitors are required to wear face coverings, exercise social distancing, agree to have their forehead temperature verified, and practice good hygiene hand washing.
 For hours and cost click here.

-All Recreation Classes, Activities, and Trips will be cancelled/postponed until further notice.
-Information on specific activities can be found here https://www.uplandca.gov/recreation-services
+All In-Person Recreation Classes, Rentals, Activities, and Trips will be cancelled/postponed until further notice.
+Information on specific activities can be found here https://www.uplandca.gov/recreation-services Virtual Classes and Events are OPEN.

 Determinations as to re-opening facilities will be made on an ongoing basis.
 Please check back here for updates.